Previous dayMarch 31, 2026Next day

 31.0 km---✓ ReviewedUSGS →

-A magnitude 2.8 earthquake was recorded 106 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 23:39 UTC.
-It arrived roughly 2 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 31.0 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.8 earthquake 106 km N of Charlotte Amalie, U.S. Virgin Islands with origin time 23:39 UTC on March 31, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 2 hours earlier.
+The event originated approximately 31.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.296°, -64.790°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.296°N, -64.790°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31